-Fold the dry ingredients into the egg mixture, add the chopped orange and blend until just incorporate.
+Fold the dry ingredients into the egg mixture, add the chopped orange and blend until just incorporated.
 DO NOT OVERWORK THE BATTER. it would make the cake tough, instead of airy and spongy.
-YOU CAN ACTUALY REMOVE THE BOWL FROM THE MIXER AND CONTINUE TO MIX MANUALLY UNTILL WELL INCPORPORTED.
+YOU CAN ACTUALLY REMOVE THE BOWL FROM THE MIXER AND CONTINUE TO MIX MANUALLY UNTIL WELL INCORPORATED.

 Slowly pour the mixture into the pan, making sure the orange slices you placed on the pan’s sides stay still.

-Let cake cool for 10 minutes and then release it from the pan (with a help of a knife that circle around the cake, if needed).
+Let the cake cool for 10 minutes and then release it from the pan (with a help of a knife that circles around the cake, if needed).
 Place a plate on top of the pan and flip transfer it to a serving dish.